jatupon-wiseboq/full-stack-blend/README.md

 This boilerplate is designed for incremental update for any underlying supports of new features in StackBlend Studio.
 After StackBlend has released a new version, you must merge the new changes into your project, to make it works on StackBlend.org.

 1. run "git stash".
-2. run "git pull boilerplate master".
+2. run "git pull boilerplate 1.3".
 3. run "git stash apply".

 ## Connect the repository with StackBlend